sh-biswas/TOPRecipes/README.md

-# TOPRecipes
+# The Odin Project: Recipes
-This repository is the Recipes page project from The Odin Project
+This repository is the Recipes page project from The Odin Project.

+This project is located in the HTML Foundations section of the Foundations Track.